hogyzen12/solana-mobile/README.md

 # Solana Mobile Dioxus Example

 This is a sample Dioxus application that demonstrates how to integrate with the Solana Mobile Wallet Adapter (MWA) on Android.
-The app currently has implementations for `signTransaction` and `authorize` (connect), with `signMessage` to be implemented shortly.
+The app currently has implementations for `signTransaction`, `signMessage`, and `authorize` (connect).

 To achieve this, we have forked the `dioxus-cli` and `wry` (the underlying web-view library from Tauri) to allow for the embedding of Solana dependencies directly into the Android Gradle build.
 This setup is complemented by a thin Kotlin layer that manages the Foreign Function Interface (FFI) between Rust and Kotlin, enabling seamless communication for the Solana wallet methods.